This page contains affiliate links. Please read our disclosure for more info.

 The difference between people who travel carry-on only and those who don’t is not necessarily what they pack but how they pack.
-This post shares my tips on how to use packing cubes to fit more in your carry-on luggage.

-Using packing organisers has many advantages:
+Using travel packing organisers has many advantages:

 - Pack more efficiently – It’s easy to pack when you know what goes in each cube and how each cube fits in your luggage.
 It’s like a game of Tetris—rearrange the cubes and other items until they fit perfectly into your bag, and then stick with your system.
 You’ll feel less stressed when packing, as you know everything will fit.

 - Find things easily – Your cubes work like drawers at home.
 You know what’s in them, so you can take out the relevant cube rather than rummaging around at the bottom of your suitcase.

 - Save space – You can squeeze a surprising amount of clothes into a cube, so you can pack more.
 Compression bags are even better as they remove excess air.

 - Keep clothes clean and dry – Some organisers are water resistant and all offer protection from dirt.
 They can also be used to protect clothes in dusty hotel drawers.

 - Prevent overpacking – Limit what you pack by choosing an organiser for each category.